-STEP 2: The Hiring Manager submits the completed Personnel Requisition Form (PRF), job description, and position announcement to the Academic Vice President (AVP) for approval.
+STEP 2: The Hiring Manager submits the completed Personnel Requisition Form (PRF), job description, and position announcement to the Provost and Vice President for Academic Affairs for approval.

-STEP 3: The AVP approves PRF, job description, and position announcement and sends to Human Resources (HR) for review and posting.
+STEP 3: The Provost and Vice President for Academic Affairs approves PRF, job description, and position announcement and sends to Human Resources (HR) for review and posting.